gurnec/btcrecover/TUTORIAL.md

 This tutorial is pretty long... you don't have to read the whole thing.
 Here are some places to start.

  1. Read the [Installation Guide](docs/INSTALL.md) for instructions and download links.
+ 2. (optional) Run the unit tests by double-clicking on `run-all-tests.py`.
+If you encounter any failures, please [report them here](https://github.com/gurnec/btcrecover/issues).
- 2. If you already have a `btcrecover-tokens-auto.txt` file, skip straight to step 5.
+ 3. If you already have a `btcrecover-tokens-auto.txt` file, skip straight to step 5.
 If not, and you need help creating passwords from different combinations of smaller pieces you remember, start with step 3.
 If you you think there's a typo in your password, or if you mostly know what your whole password is and only need to try different variations of it, read step 4.
- 3. Read [The Token File](#the-token-file) section (at least the beginning), which describes how *btcrecover* builds up a whole password you don't remember from smaller pieces you do remember.
+ 4. Read [The Token File](#the-token-file) section (at least the beginning), which describes how *btcrecover* builds up a whole password you don't remember from smaller pieces you do remember.
 Once you're done, you'll know how to create a `tokens.txt` file you'll need later.
- 4. Read the [Typos](#typos) section, which describes how *btcrecover* can make variations to a whole password to create different password guesses.
+ 5. Read the [Typos](#typos) section, which describes how *btcrecover* can make variations to a whole password to create different password guesses.
 Once you're done, you'll have a list of command-line options which will create the variations you want to test.
-     * If you skipped step 3 above, read the simple [Passwordlist](#the-passwordlist) section instead.
+     * If you skipped step 4 above, read the simple [Passwordlist](#the-passwordlist) section instead.
- 5. Read the [Running *btcrecover*](#running-btcrecover) section to see how to put these pieces together and how to run *btcrecover* in a Command Prompt window.
+ 6. Read the [Running *btcrecover*](#running-btcrecover) section to see how to put these pieces together and how to run *btcrecover* in a Command Prompt window.
      * (optional) Read the [Testing your config](#testing-your-config) section to view the passwords that will be tested.
      * (optional) If you're testing a lot of combinations that will take a long time, use the [Autosave](#autosave) feature to safeguard against losing your progress.
- 6. (optional, but highly recommended) Donate huge sums of Bitcoin to the donation address above once your password's been found.
+ 7. (optional, but highly recommended) Donate huge sums of Bitcoin to the donation address above once your password's been found.

 ## The Token File ##